 I tried this first with full-fat cream cheese and again with Neufchatel and I preferred the Neufchatel version as I felt the texture and taste was better; good news for those who prefer lower fat with no loss in taste (I am raising my hand).

-Tart apples recommended for this apple Heath bar dip
+Tart apples recommended for this cream cheese apple dip

 I would also say this dip will feed a crowd!
 It originally called for 3 apples, but after dipping 3 apples worth of slices into this dip I feel I hardly made a dent.
 Therefore, the nutrition calculations are based upon 40 servings, not counting the apples, in case that is important to you.

 This cream cheese apple dip is an excellent addition to any appetizer buffet!

 - ¼ sugar

 - 1 tsp vanilla extract